JamesSkemp/words/content/post/dynamically-generating-a-list-of-videos-for-osflv-player-with-aspnet.md

 +++
-title = "Dynamically generating a list of videos for OSFLV Player with ASP.NET" summary = "Sample code to use ASP.NET and OSFLV Player version 3 to dynamically pull a listing of Flash videos from a directory, and allow Web viewing." draft = false comments = true date = "2010-04-13T08:20:00-05:00"
+title = "Dynamically generating a list of videos for OSFLV Player with ASP.NET" description = "Sample code to use ASP.NET and OSFLV Player version 3 to dynamically pull a listing of Flash videos from a directory, and allow Web viewing." draft = false comments = true date = "2010-04-13T08:20:00-05:00"